Punta Giordani 4046 m

 The Normal route along the Western slopes is an easy ascent on a glacier, with a brief final rock climb.
 It can be climbed in one day starting both from Val Sesia and Gressoney, facilitated by the car-lift.

 From Staffal (valle Gressoney) or Alagna (Val Sesia) take the cable car to Punta Indren upper station 3260 m.
-From here reach the Indren glacier, pass the arrival of the old Roccette skilift, bend right in the direction of a second sky lift and leave the summit on a generally traced path.
+From here reach the Indren glacier, pass the arrival of the old Roccette skilift, bend right in the direction of a second sky lift on a generally traced path.
 You pass a ski lift, then reach the second by turning right.
 Up the glacier progressively steepening, leave a huge serac on the left and reach a band of rocks and debris.
 The last steep slope leads to a flat snowy crest, just below the final rocks.
 Climb this short stretch, getting the summit with the little Madonna.

 "Cresta del Soldato" is the SE rocky ridge of the Punta Giordani.
 The curious name was attributed by William Martin Conway, who climbed it in 1884 accompanied by an Italian soldier.
 Refers to the only partThe ridge from Punta Giordani to Piramide Vincent is the logic extension of it.
 Despite most of the climbers cross both the summit, the name "Cresta del Soldato" is related only with the part from Colle Bors to Punta Giordani.
 The ridge is mostly composed by red gneiss rocks, typical of Monterosa.
 Funny rock passages of II/III with a plaque of IV-.
 See here the full route-report in the page by the SP member Andrea: Cresta del Soldato